 However, we understand that some of you may be confused due to the large amount of misinformation.
 So before you sign up for us or any other agency, here are some tips for you so you get what you truly sign up for.

-Here are some ways for you to spot whether a dating agency is truly a matchmaking and marriage agency or a scam.
+Here are some ways for you to spot whether an agency is truly a matchmaking and marriage agency or a scam.

 1. Ask them for their prices, or simply check their website for rates